 - Title services fee

-In the closing process, the closing agent will provide a detailed statement to the parties of where the money came from and went.
-The agent will also record the transaction in the public record and deliver the deed to the buyer.
+During your closing, the closing agent will provide a detailed statement to the parties of where the money came from and went.
+The agent will also enter the transaction into the public record and deliver the deed to the buyer.

 They say you shouldn’t put the cart before the horse.
 The same is true in the homebuying process.
 You’ll need to complete several steps to obtain a mortgage, so the more you learn about what’s required, the better informed your decision-making will be.